 - Glow Plug Failure

 Head gaskets sit between the engine block and the cylinder head.
-On the 6.9L International Harvester there are 2 head gaskets, one each for cylinders 1-4 and 5-8.
+There are 2 head gaskets, one each for cylinders 1-4 and 5-8.
 Gaskets are very thin and brittle and naturally wear down over time causing head gasket leaks.
 The OEM head gasket on the 6.9L is known to fail prematurely.

 One of the common causes for failure is overheating.
 Running hot can cause excess wear on the gasket and also cause the head studs to weaken, causing the head to lift a little and blow the gasket.
 Parts for replacing the head gasket are pretty cheap.
 However, labor can be a bit more expensive if you aren’t capable of DIY’ing the repair.